Are you a new teacher gearing up for your first ESL classroom?

 Teaching students from an array of cultures, learning styles, educational backgrounds, along with a language barrier, take some getting used to.

-So you can come to your first classroom prepared, here are 12 little-known ESL teaching strategies for English language learners:
+So you can come to your first classroom prepared, here are 12 little-known ESL classroom tips and teaching strategies for English language learners:

 - Connect with your students.